On basic $2$-arc-transitive graphs: Abstract

 \section{Abstract}

 A connected graph $\Ga=(V,E)$ of valency at least $3$ is called a basic $2$-arc-transitive graph if its full automorphism group has a subgroup $G$ with the following properties: (i) $G$ acts transitively on the set of $2$-arcs of $\Ga$, and (ii) every minimal normal subgroup of $G$ has at most two orbits on $V$.

-In her papers \cite{Praeger-ON,Prag-o'Nan-bi}, Praeger proved a connected $2$-arc-transitive graph of valency at least $3$ is a normal cover of some basic $2$-arc-transitive graph, and characterized the group-theoretic structures for basic $2$-arc-transitive graphs.
-Based on Praeger's theorems on $2$-arc-transitive graphs, this paper presents a further understanding on basic $2$-arc-transitive graphs.
+Based on Praeger's theorems on $2$-arc-transitive graphs, this paper presents a further understanding on the automorphism group of a basic $2$-arc-transitive graph.

-10pt
+5pt